MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ![charge_pump](https://user-images.githubusercontent.com/90972284/133920005-b15162bb-ef90-4a97-8b6c-6adfb79afc88.jpg)

-As seen from the image, the voltage across the capacitor is steadly rising.
+As seen from the image, the voltage across the capacitor is steadily rising.
 Additionally, the fluctuations in the voltage as it rises are observed, which correspond to the rising and falling of the Up and Down signals.

 3. VCO